tomaszkrupa1/CSGOEmpire-bot/README.md

 - Add dice chaser
 - Keep a global variable of the amount bet to avoid rounding errors
 - Publish to chrome store
+- If dice selected, it gets rid of loss multiplier option
+- Add win particle effect